 - Soak the taro in a bowl of cold water.
 Take one out and peel away the outer skin with a knife.
 It will be very sticky at this stage so use a cloth or dip your hands in water a few times to get this job done.
-Repeat until you have peeled them all.
+Repeat until you have them all peeled.

-- Slice peeled taro into ¼ inch rounds.
-Add the taro slices to a bowl and toss them with 1 tbsp of oil.
+- Slice the peeled taro into ¼ inch rounds.
+Add to a bowl and toss them with oil, sambar powder, salt, and curry leaves.

-- Rub some oil all over the baking tray (don’t use foil/paper of any kind).
-Place the sliced taro in an even layer; make sure they don’t overlap.
-Bake for 40-50 minutes or until golden and crispy.
+- Place the sliced taro in an even layer on a large baking tray; make sure they don’t overlap.
+Bake for 30-35 mins in the top rack of your oven.
+You want them golden and crispy.
 Check a few times towards the end to make sure they don’t burn.